calsgeo/AXGIST4SolarSim/README.md

     - **14:** To indicate the root path for the output files.
 Please indicate the path to the main folder of this repository.
 - **SAGAGIS_1_SkyFactor.py** This Python script creates a batch file to execute in a Windows environment to create the solar sky factor file from the input DSM.
 The output patch file points to the path of the decompressed file *saga-8.5.1_x64.zip*, which is located in the Software folder.

 - **SAGAGIS_2_SolarBatFiles.py** This Python script creates the 365 batch files to execute the solar insolation tool from SAGA GIS.
-It requires the sky factor raster file created by the execution of the resulting batch file from *SAGAGIS_1_SkyFactor.py*.
+It requires the sky factor raster file created by the execution of the resulting batch file from *SAGAGIS_1_SkyFactor.py*; additionaly, it requires as well, the Linke turbidity files created by scripts number 8 for the corresponding location.
 ## Software
 This folder contains the executables for some of the software used in this research such as:
 - **SAGA GIS:** File *saga-8.5.1_x64.zip* [Download link](https://sourceforge.net/projects/saga-gis/files/SAGA%20-%208/SAGA%20-%208.5.1/).
 Scripts and simulations were done using the software for Windows x64 version 8.5.1.